 Recently Custom Jigs and Spins found a super bright and super tiny light used by the astronauts on several shuttle missions and branded it their own.
-It will be available this year and is small enough to attach to the zipper on your jacket.
+The Nuclear Flash Micro Charger is now available, and is small enough to attach to the zipper on your jacket.
 Look for the Nuclear Flash Micro Charger at your favorite bait and tackle shop.

 It all began years ago when enterprising anglers sliced their own tiny plastic tails for ice fishing.
 They found that when fish became aggressive they attacked plastic just as well as they did in open water.

 Even more interesting is that when panfish weren't aggressive at all they still went for plastic over live bait.
 I've had this happen many times, where a plastic tail would out produce a few maggots on a jig.
 When you peer down the hole and three fish are staring at your maggots and you switch over to plastic and catch one right away, then you know you are on to something.